tanishksahni/tanishksahni/README.md

 ## Tech Stacks

 - Cross-platform and native mobile app development using Swift, Flutter, and Dart.
-- Proficient in Java, Spring Boot, C, C++, HTML, CSS, JavaScript, and Bootstrap.
+- Proficient in Java, C++, Python.

 ## Databases